Top 10 Mom-Approved Ways to Unclog a Clogged Duct

 1. Dangle Feeding

-While this method might feel a little bit foreign to you and uncomfortable at first, I absolutely swear by it!
-This method can be done by getting on all fours and nursing your baby while your breast is dangling.
-The combination of gravity and suction helps to get the clogged duct out.
+This method involves getting on all fours and nursing your baby while your breast is dangling.
+The combination of gravity and suction helps to clear the clogged duct (this was based on the idea that there was a clog of milk, which we now know not to be the case).

 There have been so many women who have told us that this is the only way they were able to get their clogged duct out!